embassy-time-driver

 fn set_alarm(&self, alarm: AlarmHandle, timestamp: u64) -> bool

-When callback is called, it is guaranteed that now() will return a value greater or equal than timestamp.
+When callback is called, it is guaranteed that now() will return a value greater than or equal to timestamp.

 Only one alarm can be active at a time for each AlarmHandle.
 This overwrites any previously-set alarm if any.